 Multiple users/mice on one desktop

-Each user gets their own mouse pointer and can simultaneously work on the same Windows desktop.
-Configure each individual mouse (acceleration, cursor theme, wheel and button behaviour etc) independently.
+Each user gets their own cursor and can simultaneously work on the same Windows desktop.
+Configure each individual pointer device (acceleration, cursor theme, wheel and button behaviour etc) independently.
 Collaboration was never so easy!

 Download (Or read some more on what features we have)